 The 6 basic trainings are typically held on Tuesday evenings from March 15th, 2022 to April 16th, 2022.

-The application period for 2022 Program is now OPEN.
-The deadline for all applications is March 1st, 2022.
-The program accepts and trains applicants just once every year, so apply now!
-If you are interested in becoming an outreach volunteer and would like to apply, complete this form.
+The application period for March 2022 is now CLOSED.
+If you are still interested in becoming an outreach volunteer and would like to apply for the waitlist and be among the first to be told when the next training is, complete this form.

 Outreach Volunteer Opportunities

 To become an Outreach Volunteer, you must complete the basic trainings, and commit to 20 hours of volunteer service the year after training.
 To maintain your status as an Outreach Volunteer, you must continue to fulfill the yearly commitment of 20 hours of service.
 Outreach Volunteers will have the opportunity to assist in a wide variety of settings such as festivals, fairs, festivals, and watershed programs.
 Examples of typical roles during these events include: